filipepcampos/unicalendar/docs/ArchitectureAndDesign.md

 ## Architecture and Design

 The purpose of this section is to describe our application’s architecture.
-To keep our feature simple and manageable we plan to implement it using the MVC design pattern by dividing it into the following modules: calendar logic, calendar UI (subdivided into a dashboard UI and a page UI), a module responsible for fetching data from the google sheet and a parser to transform the fetched data into Models to be used by the controller.
+To keep our feature simple and manageable we plan to implement it using the MVC design pattern by dividing it into the following modules: calendar logic, calendar UI (subdivided into a HomePage widget UI and a page UI), a module responsible for fetching data from the google sheet and a parser to transform the fetched data into Models to be used by the controller.

 ## Logical Architecture

 ![Logical Architecture](../images/LogicalArchitecture.png)

 - Calendar UI - Display calendar in multiple formats.
-  - Dashboard UI - Display dashboard calendar.
+  - HomePage Widget UI - Display dashboard calendar.
   - Page UI - Display page calendar.
 - Calendar Logic - Command the display of the Model given a set of parameters (e.g. filters, ongoing, past activities, etc…).
 - Data Parser - Parse raw data into concrete Dart Models.